Nuestra Belleza México 1994

-The first Nuestra Belleza México pageant was held at the Auditorio Benito Juárez of Zapopan, Jalisco, Mexico on November 13, 1994.
+Nuestra Belleza México 1994, the first Nuestra Belleza México pageant, was held at the Auditorio Benito Juárez of Zapopan, Jalisco, Mexico on November 13, 1994.
 Thirty-two contestants of the Mexican Republic competed for the national title, which was won by Luz María Zetina from Estado de México, who later competed at Miss Universe 1995 in Namibia.
 Zetina was crowned by Miss Universe 1994 Sushmita Sen from India and Lupita Jones, first Mexican Miss Universe and National Director of Nuestra Belleza México.